Tropical Forestry (International Commonwealth Scholarship) MSc by Distance Learning

 - Two genuine references.

-- Once we have drawn up a shortlist, we will arrange telephone interviews with applicants in late March/early April.
-Therefore, you MUST include both your email address and a telephone number by which we can contact you.
+- Once we have drawn up a shortlist, we will then arrange Skype / telephone interviews with applicants.
+Therefore, you MUST include both your email address and a Skype / telephone number by which we can contact you.
 Applicants who we are unable to contact via email or telephone for interview will not be shortlisted.

-Applicants wishing to be considered for a scholarship must apply to Bangor to gain an offer letter for the course (which is part of the scholarship application process this year for the first time).
-Applicants who are shortlisted by Bangor University for the CSC scholarship will be contacted by email to arrange a telephone interview.
+- Applicants who are shortlisted by Bangor University for the CSC scholarship will be contacted by email to arrange a telephone interview.
 We will then submit our nominations (10 nominees plus 5 reserves) to the CSC who will make the final decisions.
-We expect the CSC to announce their final decisions by July 2019.
+We expect the CSC to announce their final decisions by July 2020.

 Cysylltu â ni